alastair87/guppy/README.md

-# Tuppence - A Simple Wallpaper Manager
+# Guppy - A Simple Wallpaper Manager

 *** this project is currently totally non-functional and under construction, feel free to review and contribute on issues ***